onlyTr3v0r/python-course/lessons/1/one.md

 Similarly, variables have a name, store data, have a type that matches the data they store and can be read from and written to.

 Let's write some code!
-One thing to note: in python, you can write comments to explain pieces of code!
-These are marked by a `#` and are ignored by the *python interpreter* (code runner), and are used to explain the code that you write.

 Variables in python are declared with the following syntax: